small-tech/site.js/README.md

   - `--skip-domain-reachability-check`:	Do not run pre-flight check for domain reachability.

+  - `--access-log-errors-only`: Display only errors in the access log (HTTP status codes _4xx_ and _5xx_).
+Successful access requests (_1xx_, _2xx_, and _3xx_) are not logged.
+This is useful during development if you feel overwhelmed by the output and miss other, non-access-related errors.

+  - `--access-log-disable`: Completely disable the access log.
+No access requests, _not even errors_ will be logged.
+Be careful when using this in production as you might miss important errors.

 #### For the `serve` command:

   - `--sync-to`: The host to sync to.